Asynchronous RL#

 Overview#

 Traditional online RL algorithms assume synchronous execution: the model generates rollouts, trains on them, and repeats.
-While simple, this approach leaves GPUs idle when rollout is long and does not scale well.
+While simple, this approach leaves GPUs idle during long rollouts and does not scale well.

 Asynchronous RL breaks this constraint by overlapping rollout generation and training.
 However, this introduces off-policyness: the policy version generating rollouts may lag behind the training version.
 To maximize inference throughput, AReaL also supports partial rollouts, where a single trajectory can be segmented across multiple policy versions.